b-rantes/notification-challenge/README.md

-# Tech Challenge MELI - Notification System
+# Tech Challenge - Notification System

 ## Introduction
-The Notification System is a backend platform that allows MELI products to send notifications about various events that occur within the system.
+The Notification System is a backend platform that allows products to send notifications about various events that occur within the system.
-This project aims to provide a scalable and resilient solution for delivering notifications to users in a timely manner.
+This project aims to provide a scalable and resilient solution for delivering notifications to users in a timely manner, developed as an assessment to a backend software engineering role.

 ## Prerequisites
 Before running the Notification System, you will need to have the following software installed: